vlcty/ansible-role-compile-icinga2-for-archlinux/README.md

 # ansible-role-compile-icinga2-for-archlinux

 This ansible role prepares an Archlinux server to compile Icinga 2 for Archlinux.
-This has to be done, because

 ## How it works